 TradeZero is one of an expanding number of trading platforms oriented around fast-action day trading.
 Unlike many of its competitors, this platform is built for the professionals.
 That isn’t a drawback, as day trading is a high-risk practice poorly suited to novice investors anyway.
 TradeZero is data rich, but asset limited.
 If you’re looking to get into high-volume equities trading this service may work fine for you, and it has a few interesting features, but there isn’t a particularly good reason to pick it out of the crowd.

-A financial advisor can help you develop an investment strategy and suite of tactical moves to maximize your chances of reaching your goals.
+A financial advisor can help you develop an investment strategy and financial plan for the future.

 Services & Feature: What Does TradeZero Offer?